bda-uni-lu/Semantic-Refinement/README.md

 3. For each instance, show which classes it belongs to.
 4. what is reasoning?
 How we can do reasoning?
 5. There should be a lib function which u can use for performing reasoning.

+### 3-Feb-2021
+1. Change the iteration to print: <instance_name> [list of classes]
+2. Find the lib function to do the reasoning.
+3. How how the classlist changes once you perform reasoning.